-Sri Lanka’s weather and location has made it a popular location to visit for centuries, and even inspired Italian explorer Marco Polo to call it ‘the finest island of its size in the world’.
-In addition, low rates, remarkably delicious food, and cheap flights to Sri Lanka make it an attractive and worthwhile location to visit, especially while on a budget.
+Sri Lanka’s weather and location has made it a popular holiday destination, and even Italian explorer Marco Polo to call it ‘the finest island of its size in the world’.
+This, coupled with remarkably delicious food and cheap flights, make Sri Lanka a fantastic place to visit, especially if you're on a budget.

 Jungle and beaches